jprchlik/sigmoid_selector/docs/overview/index.rst

 Creating Flare movies
 --------------------

 Use :ref:`make_aia_flare_movies` to create movies for each flare associated with the sigmoid.
-The program needs a slightly hacked version of aia_mkmovie to work.
+The program needs a slightly hacked version of `aia_mkmovie <https://github.com/jprchlik/sigmoid_selector/blob/master/aia_mkmovie_testbed.zip>` to work.
 That hack is needed because the file format of the SDO/AIA files from JSOC are not what aia_mkmovie expects.
 Instead, the hacked aia_mkmovie reads the information from the fits headers.
 The program tries, and fails to match high cadence observations of Hinode-XRT observerations.
 I am unsure why this failure is true because the sigmoid evolution videos do this same task successfully.
-You should very this program created all the movies you wanted it to because the movies are how the sigmoid catalog counts the number of flares associated with each region.
+You should verify this program created all the movies you wanted it to because the movies are how the sigmoid catalog counts the number of flares associated with each region.
 While this way of counting the flares seems nonintuitive, it is really useful if you use the region, not AR, flare association in :ref:`flare_cme_sigcat_csv`.
 As such, you may delete the files that are not associated with a give sigmoid after visiual inspection.
 This way of count also means it is better to have a blank movie of a flare than no movie referencing a flare.